 Charles Manson Manipulation

-Ressler also dedicates much attention to Charles Manson and how he manipulated his followers.
+Ressler also devotes much attention to Charles Manson and how he manipulated his followers.

 Charles Manson admitted to giving the hippies around him what they wanted to see.

 He became what they wanted, he “held a mirror in front of them”.